LilyYC/Intro-to-Neural-Network/README.md

 Reference Page: http://www.cs.toronto.edu/~rgrosse/

+# 1. Loss Functions and Backprop
+   This assignment is meant to get your feet wet with computing the gradients for a model using backprop then translating your mathematical expressions into vectorized Python code Practice reasoning about the behavior of different loss functions.

+   Binary classification task on MNIST dataset.

 # Selected Fundamental Topics
 ## 1. Supervised Learning vs. Unsupervised Learning
   - The difference, and typical tasks